How Does a Document Management System Work?

 What is a document management system?

-An electronic document management system (EDMS) is a system for storing and tracking documents.
+An electronic document management system (DMS) is a system for storing and tracking documents.
 It originated as a way to convert paper documents to digital documents.
-As a result, an EDMS is sometimes called an electronic filing cabinet.
+As a result, an DMS is sometimes called an electronic filing cabinet.
 But it’s so much more than that today.

 But how does a document management system work?